lonekorean/wordpress-export-to-markdown/README.md

 - Type: `folder` (as a path string)
 - Default: `output`

-The path for the output directory where Markdown and image files will be saved.
+The path to the output directory where Markdown and image files will be saved.
 If it does not exist, it will be created for you.

 ### Create year folders?